Oliver McCall vs. Larry Holmes: Main Event

 For most of the 12 rounds Holmes was often hanging on the ropes, allowing McCall to open a flurry, before countering with quick rights.
 McCall tried to jab with Holmes throwing right leads and connecting with McCall's chin.

-In the ninth round a McCall left barreled Holmes backward into the ropes, which were the only thing that kept him from falling.
+In the ninth round a McCall left backed Holmes backward into the ropes, which were the only thing that kept him from falling.
 From then on, McCall dominated the fight.
 There were no knockdowns, but McCall gave Holmes a severe gash on his left cheekbone.

-Judges Barbara Perez and Tomi Tomihari gave the fight to McCall 115-114 and Chuck Giampa called it 115-112.
+Judge Barbara Perez scored the fight 114–113, judge Tomi Tomihari had it 115–114 and judge Chuck Giampa called it 115–112, all three to McCall.